2022–23 Georgetown Hoyas men's basketball team

 The 2022–23 Georgetown Hoyas men's basketball team represented Georgetown University in the 2022–23 NCAA Division I men's basketball season.
 The Hoyas, led by sixth-year head coach Patrick Ewing, were members of the Big East Conference.
 The Hoyas played their home games at Capital One Arena in Washington, D.C.
-They finished the season 7–24, 2–18 in Big East play to finish in last place for the second consecutive year.
-As the No. 11 seed in the Big East tournament, they lost to Villanova in the opening round, and had no postseason play.
+They finished the season 7–25, 2–18 in Big East play to finish in last place for the second consecutive year.
+In the Big East tournament, they lost to Villanova in the opening round.

-The Hoyas struggled with a 13–50 record between 2021 and 2023.
-On March 9th, 2023, Georgetown announced that they had fired head coach Patrick Ewing.
+On March 9, 2023, the school fired head coach Patrick Ewing.
+On March 20, the school named Providence head coach Ed Cooley the team's new head coach.

 Previous season

 Due to the COVID-19 pandemic, the Hoyas had one conference game canceled during the 2020–2021 season.
 They had an historically bad season, posting a final record of 6–25.
 They went 0–19 in Big East play, and finished in last place in the 11-team conference.
 In the Big East tournament, they lost to Seton Hall in the first round, bringing their season to an end.